t-dillon/tdoku/docs/sudoku.md

 For boxes we've seen above that it's convenient to organize the positive cell literals and negative triad literals of a box as a 4x4 matrix with one unused extra cell.
-This gives a compact way to organize 3 out of our 5 varieties of numerical clause (1/9 positive cell clauses, 6/9 negative triad clauses, and 1/4 triad definition clauses).
+This gives a compact way to organize 3 out of our 5 varieties of cardinality constraint (1/9 positive cell clauses, 6/9 negative triad clauses, and 1/4 triad definition clauses).
 We'll store the box state in a 256-bit SIMD vector of packed 16-bit integers.
 Each 16-bit integer will store 9 bits representing candidate layers in the diagram above, with the top 7 bits unused.
 For platforms lacking AVX2 support we'll